Gijs6/school.gijs6.nl/site/6VWO/TW1/entl_literatuur.md

 ### Summary

+Victor Frankenstein, a young scientist, succeeds in creating a living being from dead body parts.
+However, when he sees what he has created, he is horrified and abandons the creature.
+The creature is left alone to discover the world by himself.

-Frankenstein suddenly sees the creature he created approaching him at the top of a mountain in the Swiss Alps.
-Frankenstein calls the creature a devil and threatens to kill him.
-The creature wants Frankenstein to listen to his story, telling him that society has rejected him and he has been miserable.
+Later, at the top of a mountain in the Swiss Alps, Frankenstein encounters the creature again.
+Frankenstein calls him a devil and threatens to kill him, but the creature begs Frankenstein to listen to his story.
+He tells him that society has rejected him and he has been miserable since his creation.

 When the creature wakes up, he does not understand anything.
 He slowly learns to use his senses, fire and how to find food.
 When he first meets people, they scream or attack him because of his appearance.